bartmanos/sfn/README.md

 # SFN: Support for Needs

-It is a platform based on web application with pc, tablets, phone as a client that is helping to organize and coordinated managing needs beetwen points of interests (single places, warehauses, volunteers).
-It's main responsibility is to shorten time to share needs and to better control needs validation.
+It is a platform based on web application with pc, tablets, phone as a client that is helping to organize and coordinate managing needs between points of interests [poi] (single places, warehauses, volunteers).
+It's main goal is to shorten time to share needs and to better control needs validation.
 Sharing info by one click on main page or facebook (or any other media) additionally relieves the load of a volunteer or any person working in the process.
 Also information is better standarized so other parties have simpler task to answer specific need.

-Vocabulary:
+## Vocabulary:
 product: any resource: water, sandwich, paper, doctor, injection, psyche help, etc

-need: need a product: i need water here (sent mi some water please) -> send me 10 botles of water status of a need: need (now), not needed anymore (just arrived or smth), in delivery (someone clicked that it is in delivery)
+need: need a product: i need water here (send me some water please) -> send me 10 botles of water status of a need: need (now), not needed anymore (just arrived or smth), in delivery (someone clicked that it is in delivery)

 user: human who is working in poi/org doing something, can be contacted etc

+poi: point of interest: a place with some product ready to be taken by someone, has some needs, has a user managing, can be in organization

 org: object collecting other object (poi, users, other org) - it is mainly for grouping needs in one object on every level